roni5604/Detect_QR_on_video/README.md

 - Detected markers and their corresponding data for each frame.
 - Completion and resource release messages.

+## Platform-specific Note
+#### When running the script on different operating systems, note the following:

+Linux: Use parameters = aruco.DetectorParameters().

+Windows: Use parameters = aruco.DetectorParameters_create().

+#### Controls

+Linux: Use space to pause.

+Windows: Use 'p' to pause.

 ## Directory Structure

 ```